wdeaton/Gmos-Blog/README.md

-## GMO's
+## What are GMOs?
 ```
-### What are GMOs? ###
 The topic for this blog is going to be about the specifics of what GMOs are.
-Hopfully this clarifies what GMOs are, how they came about, how they are made, and a general history of them.
+Hopfully this clarifies what GMOs are, how they came about, how they are made,
+and a general history of them.

+To understand what GMOs are, one must know what GMO means.
-GMO stand for genetically modified organisms.
-These can range from animals to plants.
+GMO stands for genetically modified organisms.
 ```
-To begin,
+For thousands of years GMOs were in the minds of mankind, they just did not know it then.
+They started off small by selecting the best animals they had, then they mated them.
+This ideaology of choosing the best animals to mate was the forefront for genetic modifications.
+It allowed man to choose what genes were in thier animals.
+This method was the beginning of gene selection and the idea behind all  GMOs today.
+While poeple thousands of years ago used animals and time, today there is science and technology to genetially modify organisms.

 ## Gmo's
 1. First blog will be about GMO's sepcifically.
 - What they are.